-Meanwhile, OES data show shifts in the occupational distribution of workers in staffing services.
-According to one study, the distribution of blue collar (see sidebar) and office and administrative occupations within this industry reversed completely between 1990 and 2001.
+Meanwhile, OES data show shifts in the occupational distribution of workers in staffing services.29 According to one study, the distribution of blue collar (see sidebar) and office and administrative occupations within this industry reversed completely between 1990 and 2001.
 In 1990, office and administrative support workers constituted 41.8 percent of those in staffing services, and blue collar workers made up 27.8 percent.
-By 2001, blue collar workers peaked at 52.6 percent and office and administrative support was at 24.0 percent (see fig. 3).
-30
+By 2001, blue collar workers peaked at 52.6 percent and office and administrative support was at 24.0 percent (see fig. 3).30

-To put these shifts in context, CES data on employment by industry show that over this period the number of staffing services workers generally grew through 2000, then fluctuated in later years.
-For example, CES data estimated 1.5 million staffing services workers in 1990, 3.8 million in 2000, 3.5 million in 2001, and 2.5 million in 2009.
+To put these shifts in context, CES data on employment by industry show that over this period the number of staffing services workers generally grew through 2000, then fluctuated in later help is by far the largest, with 81 percent of industry employment in the 2014 ČES data.
+Matthew Dey, Susan N. Houseman, and Anne E. Polivka, "Manufacturers' Outsourcing to Staffing Services," ILRReview (July 2012).
+Remaining workers were in other occupations, such as healthcare.